Write for the Gazette

 Email email@example.com to get involved or DM on Instagram. @dalhousiegazette

-If you’re still not sure which section your story belongs in, just email your idea to email@example.com and they’ll connect you to the right editor.
+If you’re still not sure which section your story belongs in, just email your idea to firstname.lastname@example.org.
+They’ll connect you to the right editor.

 Become a Gazette columnist